-4.2.3 Publicly available report on the cost and price of child care
+4.2.3 Publicly available report on the cost and price of child care comments of the public or stakeholders prior to conducting the MRS or ACF pre-approved alternative methodology.

 The Lead Agency must prepare a detailed report containing the results of the MRS or ACF preapproved alternative methodology and include the Narrow Cost Analysis if an ACF pre-approved alternative methodology was not conducted.